Jinzang/App-Followme/README.md

 - time fields

-    The variables calculated from the modifcation time are: weekday, month, monthnum, day, year, hour24, hour, ampm, minute, and second.
+    The variables calculated from the modification time are: weekday, month, monthnum, day, year, hour24, hour, ampm, minute, and second.

 The template for the text file is selected by first looking for a file in